Luras

-Luras (Lùras; Lùris) is a comune (municipality) in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 190 km north of Cagliari and about 25 km west of Olbia.
+Luras (Lùras; Lùris) is a town and comune (municipality) in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy, located about 190 km north of Cagliari and about 25 km west of Olbia.
+It has 2,369 inhabitants.

-Luras borders the following municipalities: Arzachena, Calangianus, Luogosanto, Sant'Antonio di Gallura, Tempio Pausania.
+Luras borders the municipalities of Arzachena, Calangianus, Luogosanto, Sant'Antonio di Gallura, and Tempio Pausania.